guillewu/factorialhr/README.md

 Adding a new part choice:
 Marcus will have to add a productVariant by selecting the product it belongs to.
 He will also need to specify the price

+### Assumptions

+A product must have a product variant (i.e. a mountain bike frame must have a variant such as unpainted, red, black).
+So the price lives in the product variant.